MicrosoftDocs/win32/desktop-src/parcon/what-s-new-in-windows-7-parental-controls.md

 ---
-Description: 'Gives an overview of the changes to the Windows Parental Controls introduced in Windows 7.' ms.assetid: '5723fddd-52e2-46a1-a48f-647d479b21d9'
+Description: Gives an overview of the changes to the Windows Parental Controls introduced in Windows 7. ms.assetid: 5723fddd-52e2-46a1-a48f-647d479b21d9
-title: 'What's New in Windows 7 Parental Controls'
+title: Whats New in Windows 7 Parental Controls ms.date: 05/31/2018 ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # What's New in Windows 7 Parental Controls

 ## Overview of Parental Controls Changes for Windows 7

 The purpose of this document is to give an overview of the changes to the Windows Parental Controls introduced in Windows 7 and to enable third-party parental control solution providers to take advantage of these changes.
 This document assumes readers' familiarity with Parental Controls for Windows Vista and will only reflect changes made to this functionality in Windows 7 that are relevant for third-party parental control solutions development.
 A full update of MSDN Windows Parental Control documentation will follow at a later date.

 ## Key Design Decisions for Windows 7 Parental Control Changes

 Changes to Parental Controls introduced in Windows 7 continue the overarching goal of promoting third-party parental control solutions' coexistence with the in-box functionality.
 The changes are:

 -   Removal of web filtering and activity reporting from the in-box parental controls functionality.
 The in-box parental controls provide core offline Microsoft-implemented restrictions such as time limits, application restrictions, and game restrictions.
 The web filtering, activity reporting, and other functionality can be provided by Microsoft or third-party parental control solutions.
 For example, Windows Live Family Safety solution provides web filtering, remote management, and activity monitoring, as well as contact management for all Windows Live applications.
 -   Enabling third-party solutions to replace the in-box provider's configuration user interface while still relying on the in-box implementation of time, application, and game restrictions.